 Mirabelle follows Medic down a poorly-lit foot path hedged in between shanties and a narrow canal.
 She moves swiftly and silently beneath the conical spotlights.
-In between she returns to a casual stroll that matches Medic’s.
+In between them she returns to a casual stroll that matches Medic’s.

 He doesn’t show any suspicion of being followed but she maintains her distance anyway.